Mr-Smyth/circles/docs/Testing.md

 **<details><summary>After the initial setup of the Assign Parents functionality, i performed the following tests:</summary>**

 * :hammer: TEST:
-    * Case where user enters parents name that are new people.
+    * Case where the user enters parents name that are new people.
 * :clipboard: RESULT:
     * User was able to enter parents details into the blank input form and then click **Add Parents** which then took the user to the next stage.